striversity/glft.old/sec02/solution/exercise10/README.md

 ## TODO 1

-Modify the function to use approviate types for the function parameters.
+Modify the function to use appropriate types for the function parameters.